ajs-voices/the-first-vestige/scenes/021-straight-talk.md

 I nodded against his head.
 I wanted to say she'd best be afraid of you.
 But Dev chuckled I didn't need to.
 "I love sharing with you Nox.
 Of all the people to read so easy I am glad it's you.
 Always entertaining."

 I pulled away and ducked my head.
-Dev wrapped his arm around me gain and he finished me walking home.
+Dev wrapped his arm around me again and he finished walking me home.